Zeriuno/regexone/lessons.md

 \D        - non digits characters
 \d        - digits characters (eventually combined) [a-z1-3]+ - characters ranging from a to z and 1 to 3, one occurence or more

+2

+match cat.
+match 896.
+match ?=+.
+skip abc1

+\.        - the dot
+\.$       - ending with the dot
+\W$       - ending with a non alphanumeric character .{3}\.    - three characters and then a dot

+3

+match can
+match man
+match fan
+skip dan
+skip ran
+skip pan

+[cmf]     - in the cmf range
+[cmf]an   - idem, followed by 'an'
+[^drp]    - not in the drp range: isn't working but it should [^drp]an  - not in the drp range, and followed by 'an'